Dynesshely/Dynesshely/README.md

 > By the way: I love `C#` at most

-I have an org account [Hello Computer Science](https://github.com/Hello-Computer-Science) .
+I have an organization account named [Hello Computer Science](https://github.com/Hello-Computer-Science) .

 # ☎️ Reaches me